elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 __How It Works:__

-- Stores contextualized token embeddings in inverted (calculate document mebddings offline)
+- Stores contextualized token embeddings in inverted (calculate document embeddings offline)
 - Uses vector similarity for exact token matching.
 - Efficient like BM25, semantic-aware like deep models.